Mastretta MXT

 The Mastretta MXT is an automobile produced by the Mexican car manufacturer Mastretta.
 It is the first car that Mastretta has designed without any foreign input.
 The MXT is based loosely on the Lotus Elise and the Audi R8.
 The MXT entered production on 1 January 2011.
-It has received national and international attention for being almost entirely produced and designed in Mexico.
+It received national and international attention for being almost entirely produced and designed in Mexico.
 Production of the Mastretta MXT ended in May 2014.

 History

 Prototipo Cero

-The MXT Prototipo Cero (Spanish for Prototype Zero) was the third automotive development by Mastretta and succeeded MXB and MXA kit-cars.
-The name "MXT" comes from Mastretta and Mexico as well as a reference to its Transverse engine configuration.
+The MXT Prototipo Cero (Spanish for Prototype Zero) was the third automobile developed by Mastretta, succeeding the MXB and MXA kit cars.
+The name "MXT" refers to the car's MeXican origins, and to its Transverse engine configuration.